indigo-dc/synergy-doc/doc/admin.md

 rate = 5
 ```

-The following describes the meaning of the attributes of the synergy configuration file, for each possible section:
+The following describes the meaning of the attributes of the Synergy configuration file, for each possible section:

 **Section \[Logger\]**